 The Wood Stove/Fireplace Change Out Incentive Program was established in June 2006 to provide financial incentives to remove or replace existing residential fireplaces and dirty wood stoves.
-About half of the emission reductions from this program will be available for the ERC bank19.
-However, the District would need to adopt a rule to bank ERCs for the replacement of residential wood burning devices.
-The total amount of potential bankable
+About half of the emission reductions from this program will be available for the ERC bank19 if the District adopts a rule to bank ERCs for the replacement of residential wood burning devices.
+The total number of potential bankable ERCs in Sacramento